Annex 1 : Safety Check Questions (Cars)

 S9: Show me how you would set the demister controls to clear all the windows effectively.

 A: Set all relevant controls including fan, temperature air direction/ source and heated screen to clear windscreen and windows.
-Engine does not have to be started for this demonstration.
+The engine does not have to be started for this demonstration.

 S10: Open the bonnet, identify where you would check the engine oil level and tell me how you would check that the engine has sufficient oil.